olgaliak/active-learning-detect/audio/audiodetection.md

 ### Inference

-Now that we have a working model we will run 3 commands to evaluate how our model scores audio based on the audio embedding features.
+Now that you have a working model you can run 3 commands to evaluate how our model scores audio based on the audio embedding features.

 First we'll run an inference on our bal_train dataset.
 These are audio records that our model was built using.
 Run the command where:
 - `--top_k` is the top 3 labels tagged by the model